sidharthWeb3auth/near-code/readme.md

-This file contains two functions and the execution takes place on near mainnet and involves real tokens. sendTokenUSDCToId() : Reference implementation on how to send USDC token from one account to another invoking a smart contract on mainnet. namedAccountWithSamePhrase() : Implementation on how to create a named account on mainnet.
+This file contains two functions and the execution takes place on near mainnet and involves real tokens. sendTokenUSDCToId() : Reference implementation on how to send USDC token from one account to another invoking a smart contract on mainnet. namedAccountWithSamePhrase() : Implementation on how to create a named account on mainnet. getAccessKeyList() : this function logs all the access keys of an account as a reference.